spacejam/marathon/README.md

 * *Basic Auth* and *SSL*
 * *Metrics*: available at `/metrics` in JSON format

+## Documentation

+Marathon documentation is available on the [Marathon GitHub pages site](http://mesosphere.github.io/marathon/).

+Documentation for installing and configuring the full Mesosphere stack including Mesos and Marathon is available on the [Mesosphere website](http://docs.mesosphere.com).

+### Contributing

+We heartily welcome external contributions to Marathon's documentation.
+Documentation should be committed to the `master` branch and published to our GitHub pages site using the instructions in [docs/README.md](https://github.com/mesosphere/marathon/tree/master/docs).

 ## Setting Up And Running Marathon

 ### Installation